 In the very beginning, I would like to throw a light upon the courses offered in China.
 There are thousands of courses offered in this country.
-Among them, few popular ones are bachelor’s, master’s and diploma courses in Engineering sciences, Medicine, Environmental Studies, Humanities, Tourism and Hospitality, Social Sciences, Economics, Social Work, Information Technology and lots more.
-There is a high demand of these courses among students of other countries.
+Among them, few popular ones are bachelor’s, master’s and diploma courses in Engineering Sciences, Medicine, Environmental Studies, Humanities, Tourism and Hospitality, Social Sciences, Economics, Social Work, Information Technology and lots more.
+There is a high demand for these courses among students of other countries.
 This is because; China is one of the leading countries in designing innovative techniques and providing medical aid to patients.
 Along with this, you can also think of studying Economics or Social Sciences in China.
 A lot of students complete their graduation in India and apply for scholarships in M.Sc. in Economics or Social Sciences in China.
 You will get a greater exposure to such multidimensional subjects in this country.
 If you have a bachelor’s in any native language in India, you can try to apply for the respective master’s degree in China.
-In China there is a high demand of language teachers.
+In China, there is a high demand for language teachers.
 You can apply for such positions after you complete the master’s course.

-Here is a list of a the names of a few universities and the subjects taught there, which are opted by Indian students.
+Here is a list of the names of a few universities and the subjects taught there, which are opted by Indian students.

 - Beijing University-Popular Subjects-Art & Design, Human Anatomy, Business Management, English Language and Literature, etc.